vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 The logs below indicate some errors of contacting Bitfusion server.
 ![img](diagrams/trouble-one.png)

-Check the validity of the **Bitfusion token** from vCenter Bitfusion Plugin.
+Check the validity of the **Baremetal token** from vCenter Bitfusion Plugin.
-Re-download a new validate token and use the following commands to update the secret in Kubernetes:  (Make sure to delete all the stale bitfusion-secret in each namespace of Kubernetes)
+Re-download a new valid token and use the following commands to update the secret in Kubernetes:  (Make sure to delete all the stale bitfusion-secret in each namespace of Kubernetes)

 ```
 $ kubectl delete secret -n kube-system bitfusion-secret